mazynoah/RustyStore/README.md

 # Storage Management in Rust

-This crate provides a Rust library for managing and storing serialized data using RON (Rusty Object Notation).
+RustyStore is a Rust library for managing and storing serialized data using RON (Rusty Object Notation).
 It includes functionality for handling various types of stores and managing their persistence.

 ## Overview